ifremer-bioinformatics/samba/docs/usage.md

 ### `--RmaxEE`

-Reverse with higher than maxEE "expected errors" will be discarded (default = 2).
+Reverse reads with higher than maxEE "expected errors" will be discarded (default = 2).

 ### `--minQ`

-After truncation, reads contain a quality score less than minQ will be discarded (default = 10).
+After truncation, reads with a quality score less than minQ will be discarded (default = 10).

 ### `--chimeras`

 Chimera detection method : default = "consensus".
 Set to "pooled" if the samples in the sequence table are all pooled together for bimera identification.

-## Merge ASVs tables
+## Merge ASV tables

 This process is optionnal and based on [Qiime2/feature-table function](https://docs.qiime2.org/2019.10/plugins/available/feature-table/).
-The workflow can begin at this step if you already have Dada2 ASVs tables that you want to merge to perform the analysis.
+The workflow can begin at this step if you already have Dada2 ASV tables that you want to merge to perform the analysis.

 ### `--dada2merge`

-Set to true to merge Dada2 ASVs tables.
+Set to true to merge Dada2 ASV tables.

 ### `--merge_tabledir`

-Path to the directory containing the ASVs tables to merge (this directory must contain only the ASVs tables to merge).
+Path to the directory containing the ASV tables to merge (this directory must contain only the ASV tables to merge).

 ### `--merge_repseqsdir`